Exilarch: Succession of exilarchs

-According to the Seder 'Olam Zuta Nahum was followed by his brother Johanan, both of whom are called sons of Akkub in the text.
+According to the Seder Olam Zutta Nahum was followed by his brother Johanan, both of whom are called sons of Akkub in the text.
 Johanan's son Shaphat is listed next, who was succeeded by Anan, his son.
 Given the chronological similarities, the identification of the exilarch Anan with the Huna of the Talmud account is very likely.
-At the time of Anan's successor Nathan Ukban I, according to the Seder Olam Zuta, occurred the fall of the Parthian Empire and the founding of the Sassanid dynasty in 226 CE, which is noted as follows in Seder 'Olam Zuta: "In the year 166 after the destruction of the Temple (c.
-234 CE) the Persian Empire advanced upon the Romans" (on the historical value of this statement.
+At the time of Anan's successor Nathan Ukban I, according to the Seder Olam Zuta, occurred the fall of the Parthian Empire and the founding of the Sassanid dynasty in CE 226, which is noted as follows in Seder Olam Zutta: "In the year 166 after the destruction of the Temple (c.
+CE 234) the Persian Empire advanced upon the Romans" (on the historical value of this statement.
 Nathan 'Ukban, also known as Mar 'Ukban, was the contemporary of Rav and Samuel, who also occupied a prominent position among the scholars of Babylon' and, according to Sherira Gaon, was also exilarch.
 As 'Ukban's successor is mentioned in the list his son (Huna II), whose chief advisers were Rav (died 247) and Samuel (died 254), and in whose time Papa ben Nazor destroyed Nehardea.
 Huna's son and successor, Nathan, whose chief advisers were Judah ben Ezekiel (died 299) and Shesheth, was called, like his grandfather, "Mar 'Ukban", and it is he, the second exilarch of this name, whose curious correspondence with Eleazar ben Pedat is referred to in the Talmud.
-He was succeeded by his brother (not his son, as stated in Seder 'Olam Zuta); his leading adviser was Shezbi.
+He was succeeded by his brother (not his son, as stated in Seder Olam Zutta); his leading adviser was Shezbi.
 The "exilarch Nehemiah" is also mentioned in the Talmud; he is the same person as "Rabbanu Nehemiah," and he and his brother "Rabbeinu 'Ukban" (Mar Ukban II) are several times mentioned in the Talmud as sons of Rav's daughter (hence Huna II was Rav's son-in-law) and members of the house of the exilarchs.

 The Mar Ukbans

-According to Seder 'Olam Zuta, in Nehemiah's time, the 245th year after the destruction of the Temple (313 CE), there took place a great religious persecution by the Persians, of which, however, no details are known.
+According to Seder Olam Zutta, in Nehemiah's time, the 245th year after the destruction of the Temple (313 CE), there took place a great religious persecution by the Persians, of which, however, no details are known.
 Nehemiah was succeeded by his son Mar 'Ukban III, whose chief advisers were Rabbah ben Nahmani (died 323) and Adda.
 He is mentioned as "'Ukban ben Nehemiah, resh galuta," in the Talmud.
 This Mar 'Ukban, the third exilarch of that name, was also called "Nathan," as were the first two, and has been made the hero of a legend under the name of "Nathan de-Ẓuẓita".
 The conquest of Armenia (337) by Shapur (Sapor) II is mentioned in the chronicle as a historical event occurring during the time of Nathan Ukban III.